 The following are other screening tests that are currently under clinical trials:

-A clinical breast exam is an examination of the breast by a doctor or other health professional who uses their hands to feel for lumps or other changes.
-There is no conclusive evidence to support that having a clinical breast exam decreases the chances of dying from breast cancer.
+A clinical breast exam is an examination by a doctor or other health professional to check for lumps or other changes.
+There is no conclusive evidence to support that having a clinical exam decreases the chances of dying from breast cancer.

 Thermography is a procedure that records the temperature of the skin that covers the breast using a heat-sensing infrared camera.
 Abnormal tissue growth or tumors can cause temperature changes that may show up on the thermogram.

 Breast tissue sampling is a procedure to take cells and view them under a microscope.
 Again, breast tissue sampling as a screening test hasn’t shown a mortality benefit.